Klingebeil/homepage/wiki/Design Notes/design-system-notes.md

 As a consequence the consistency and quality of the design output varies wildly.
 While every colleague produces design work in varying quantitities, the Lab never employed a dedicated designer.
 Most high-quality work is done by a lead-agency which also created the CI in the first place.

-**2022-12-07 Update**{: .label .color-green} During chats in the team we got some more information on the history of design at the Lab.
-One thing that keeps coming up is the focus on presentations as one of the main medium for presenting the lab.
-Which is why these are the most mature design artifacts the teams uses.

 What we‘re trying to do is to grow the existing CI and build a small design system.
 Meaning, we‘re not trying to define every use-case in a fixed document and then police the team but to create tools they can adopt creatively for their needs.
 Additionally we want to implement a stewardship process that enables us to periodically check in with the system to optimize, correct or discard elements.

 At this point we have a cautious “go!” from the team leads and already did some preliminary research  and alignment work (a.k.a. talking to people).